arckoor/language-expression-evaluator/readme.md

 "rules" : {
     "categoryIdentifier" : {
         "ruleIdentifier" : {
-            "match"    : "either a single string or an array [] of strings", "response" : "either a single string or an array [] of strings", "ref"      : "a redirect to another rule", "random"   : "bool, specifies whether to pick a random entry from the response array []", "delay"    : "float, specifies for how long to wait before sending the response", "encode"   : "bool, specifies whether response should be interpreted as text or as HTML" }
+            "match"         : "either a single string or an array [] of strings", "response"      : "either a single string or an array [] of strings", "ref"           : "a redirect to another rule", "random"        : "bool, specifies whether to pick a random entry from the response array []", "delay"         : "float, specifies for how long to wait before sending the response", "encode"        : "bool, specifies whether response should be interpreted as text or as HTML", "context"       : "either a single string or an array [] of strings", "contextExtend" : "bool, specifies whether the context array should be extended for this rule" }
     }
 }